dialeleven/php-google-sitemap/README.md

 As you can see the structure is quite similar with the differences being the 'sitemapindex' vs 'urlset' as our opening tag (attributes are identical).
 The tags contained in our sitemapindex/urlset will contain either a 'sitemap' container tag or 'url' container tag.

-## Prerequisties
+## Prerequisites

-There should be no preq's needed.
+There should be no prerequisites needed.
 This project uses [composer](https://getcomposer.org/) to autoload class files, but the class files have been manually **include**d to avoid requiring the use of composer to simplify using the class for everyone.
 The /src and /public folders were copied to a separate Apache vhost that doesn't have composer.json in the root or any of the related composer files/dirs (e.g. /vendor) and they were able to generate sitemaps for xml/image/news/video properly using the sample scripts (e.g. /public/1google_xml_sitemap_test.php).

 ## How to use the PHP Google XML Sitemap Class